 The 'Verse's equivalent of a Christian priest, Book also wandered onto Serenity in the pilot, just wanting to walk the 'verse a while.
 Later he wonders if he's on the wrong ship, but then again, he does seem to know a lot of things that one doesn't find in The Bible.

 - Abusive Parents: He left home in his youth to escape his abusive father.

-- Ambiguously Christian: The Order of Shepherds say grace before meals and practice funeral rights but call their priests shepherds.
+- Ambiguously Christian: The Order of Shepherds say grace before meals and practice funeral rites, but call their priests "shepherds".